-The work that has been done on the property consisted of geological mapping, 908 grid soil samples and 706 of rock samples.
-Ground geophysical surveys consisted of 95.3 line-km of magnetometer and 8.2 line-km of Induced polarization surveys that were done on May 2003.
-The following year, four drill holes totaling 1,540m were drilled on the property.
+The work in the property consists of geological mapping, 908 grid soil samples and 706 of rock samples.
+Ground geophysical surveys consists of 95.3 line-km of magnetometer and 8.2 line-km of Induced polarization surveys that were compleated in May 2003.
+In 2004, four drill holes totaling 1,540 m were drilled in the property.

 A summary of the geology taken from the SRK 2007 report describes it as follows: